voila-dashboards/voila/docs/source/customize.rst

    def hook(req: tornado.web.RequestHandler,
             notebook: nbformat.NotebookNode,
             cwd: str) -> Optional[nbformat.NotebookNode]:

+The first argument will be a reference to the tornado `RequetHandler`, with which you can inspect parameters, headers, etc.
+The second argument will be the `NotebookNode`, which you can mutate to e.g. inject cells or make other notebook-level modifications.
+The last argument is the current working directory should you need to mutate anything on disk.
+The return value of your hook function can either be `None`, or a `NotebookNode`.

 Here is an example of a custom `prelaunch-hook` to execute a notebook with `papermill`: